mdub/clamp/README.md

 Clamp will verify that all required (ie. non-optional) parameters are present, and signal a error if they aren't.

-### Validation block
+### Validation

 Both `option` and `parameter` accept an optional block.
-If present, the block will be called with the raw string option argument, and is expected to coerce it to the correct type, e.g.
+If present, the block will be called with the raw string argument, and is expected to validate it.
+The value returned by the block will be assigned to the underlying attribute, so it's also a good place to coerce the String to a different type, if appropriate.

+For example:

     option "--port", "PORT", "port to listen on" do |s|
       Integer(s)